The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 It has an adjustable and detachable visor, providing a decent level of adjustability.

-It’s a shame that Trail Finder has no MIPS and is not available in more color options.
+It’s a shame Trail Finder lacks MIPS and is not available in more color options.
 Instead, you can only choose from a few.
+The ventilation could also be better.

 Main Features